 As you might be able to tell, there is a great deal of blame to be passed around.
 Banks asked for too much stock, Morgan Stanley stayed away, and investors flocked to a company that is underperforming.
 This created a perfect storm for a failed IPO, and the results should not have been surprising.
 From this point, one should simply wait and see how low the stock will go before reaching a natural level.

-Drew Hendricks is an SEO and Social Media Specialist living in Seattle, Washington.
+Drew Hendricks is an SEO and Social Media Specialist living in San Francisco, California.
 Drew has worked with many different types of companies in his career from startups to high-level advertising agencies.
 Drew is always keeping a look out at which new startups are on the rise and where they could be going in the future.

 See complete profile